adobe-apiplatform/user-sync.py/docs/en/user-manual/advanced_configuration.md

 New groups are always created as user groups.
 The UMAPI does not support product profile creation, so the Sync Tool can't create them.
-If the Sync Tool is configured to target a misspelled profile name, or a profile that doesn't exist, it will automatically create a group with the specified name.
+If the Sync Tool is configured to target a misspelled profile name, or a profile that doesn't exist, it will automatically create a user group with the specified name.

 ---